 Although you might be able to configure other ASA-based features using FlexConfig, the configuration of those features has not been tested.
-If an ASA feature overlaps with something that you can configure in management center policies, do not attempt to configure it through FlexConfig.
+If an ASA feature overlaps with something that you can configure in Firepower Management Center policies, do not attempt to configure it through FlexConfig.